Cooperation outside Europe

 Memorandum of Understanding

-The Dutch DPA sometimes concludes an international cooperation agreement.
+The AP sometimes concludes an international cooperation agreement.
 This is also called a Memorandum of Understanding (MoU).
 The aim of an MoU is to facilitate cooperation and joint research.

 - MoU with the British Information Commissioner (ICO), since 2024;